IsaHu-dev/Film-Memory-Quiz-Night/README.md

 The site was deployed to GitHub Pages through the Gitpod environment.
 The deployment process involves the following steps:

   - Commit changes to the repository with descriptive commit messages using Git, which are then pushed to GitHub.
+   - Commit changes to the repository with descriptive commit messages using Git, which are then pushed to GitHub.
+  - To deploying the web application:
+   - Firstly navigate to your site's repository.
+   - Click on settings.
+   - Click Pages under General settings.
+   - Under Build and deployment , select Deploy from a branch.
+   - Choose a publishing source (i.e. main) from the branch dropdown menu.
+Then click save.

   - Navigate to the "Actions" tab on GitHub to monitor the deployment workflow.
 Upon successful deployment, the GitHub Pages site will automatically refresh, and a link (next to the deploy branch) will appear, confirming that the deployment was completed successfully.

 The live link can be found here - [Deployed link](https://isahu-dev.github.io/Film-Memory-Quiz-Night/)